 - Foil blankets – people are often ill equipped for the drop in temperature as night falls, where Street Pastors find someone suffering from cold they are able to distribute foil blankets.
 They have many other uses, too, such as maintaining the modesty of a young woman in a short skirt who has fallen to the ground.

-On Saturday nights and one Friday night each month, a team is out in Newport and Ryde, usually from about 9pm until the late venues close, which can be as late as 3am.
+On most Saturday nights and one Friday night each month, a team is out in Newport and Ryde, usually from about 9pm until the late venues close, which can be as late as 3am.

 Records of interactions are made on every patrol and some excerpts from these gave an idea of the sorts of things Street Pastors do: